Rethinking Alignment and Uniformity in Unsupervised Semantic Segmentation: Experiments

 The experiments are conducted on five semantic segmentation benchmarks of different scenarios, including COCO-Stuff-3\cite{caesar2018coco}, COCO-Stuff-15, COCO-Stuff-27, Cityscapes\cite{Cordts2016Cityscapes} and POTSDAM\cite{rottensteiner2014isprs} with various segmentation targets.
 COCO-Stuff-15 has 15 coarse labels, and the images are reduced to 52k by taking only images with at least 75\% stuff pixels; COCO-Stuff-3 is labeled only sky, ground, and plants.
 Another dataset we use is POTSDAM, which is divided into 8550 RGBIR 200 × 200 px satellite images, of which 3150 are unlabelled.
 There are 6-label variants (roads and cars, vegetation and trees, buildings, and clutter).
 We followed \cite{ji2019invariant} to build the above dataset.
 To show the superiority, we further tested our model on more challenging datasets and compared it with methods that are initialized with pretrained weights.
 We applied COCO-stuff-27, with all categories merged into 27 superclasses as \cite{cho2021picie}.
 We also apply the widely used Cityscapes dataset, which contains 5,000 images focusing on street scenes, divided into 2,975 and 500 images used for training and validation.
 All pixels are categorized into 34 classes.
-We follow \cite{cho2021picie} to merge 34 classes into 27 classes after filtering out the ‘void’ class.
+We follow \cite{cho2021picie} to merge 34 classes into 27 classes after filtering out the ‘void’ class. we follow the standard evaluation protocols for unsupervised segmentation used in \cite{cho2021picie}\cite{ji2019invariant}, Hungarian matching algorithm\cite{kuhn1955hungarian} is used to align indices between predictions and the ground-truth labels over all the images in the validation set.
+Pixel Accuracy(Acc) is reported over all the semantic categories.